varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Backend encryption is useful for deployments with geographically distributed origin servers such as CDNs.
-   Varnish supports SSL/TLS encryption to secure communication on both: backend and frontend.
+   Varnish supports SSL/TLS encryption to secure communication on both: backend and frontend without third-party solutions.
    SSL/TLS configuration for connections between Varnish and the backend is described in `Exercise: Configure Varnish`_.

-   Varnish Plus allows you to encrypt and decrypt frontend connections without third-party solutions.
-   For this purpose, Varnish Plus provides hitch_.
+   Varnish Plus integrates hitch_, which can have tens of thousands of listening sockets and hundreds of thousands of certificates.
-   Following are the steps to configure Varnish to accept SSL/TLS connections.
+   Following are the steps to configure Varnish to accept SSL/TLS connections with hitch.

    #.
 Install hitch::